Robert Half International (NYSE:RHI) Issues Q4 2021 Earnings Guidance

 Robert Half International (NYSE:RHI) updated its fourth quarter 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $1.370-$1.470 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.300.
 The company issued revenue guidance of $1.66 billion-$1.74 billion, compared to the consensus revenue estimate of $1.65 billion.

-Several research firms recently issued reports on RHI.
-Zacks Investment Research lowered shares of Robert Half International from a buy rating to a hold rating and set a $106.00 price objective for the company. in a research note on Wednesday, September 22nd.
-Truist lifted their price objective on shares of Robert Half International from $85.00 to $100.00 and gave the company a hold rating in a research note on Friday, July 23rd.
-Robert W. Baird lifted their price objective on shares of Robert Half International from $122.00 to $133.00 and gave the company an outperform rating in a research note on Friday.
-Finally, BMO Capital Markets lifted their price objective on shares of Robert Half International from $100.00 to $106.00 and gave the company an outperform rating in a research note on Monday, July 26th.
-Two equities research analysts have rated the stock with a sell rating, three have given a hold rating and three have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock currently has a consensus rating of Hold and an average price target of $99.29.
+A number of research firms have recently issued reports on RHI.
+BMO Capital Markets raised their target price on shares of Robert Half International from $118.00 to $124.00 and gave the stock an outperform rating in a research note on Monday, October 25th.
+Zacks Investment Research upgraded shares of Robert Half International from a hold rating to a buy rating and set a $119.00 price objective for the company in a research note on Monday, October 25th.
+Robert W. Baird lifted their price objective on shares of Robert Half International from $122.00 to $133.00 and gave the stock an outperform rating in a research note on Friday, October 22nd.
+Finally, Truist lifted their price objective on shares of Robert Half International from $85.00 to $100.00 and gave the stock a hold rating in a research note on Friday, July 23rd.
+Two research analysts have rated the stock with a sell rating, two have given a hold rating and four have assigned a buy rating to the stock.
+According to MarketBeat, the stock presently has an average rating of Hold and an average price target of $103.71.

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, September 15th.
-Investors of record on Wednesday, August 25th were paid a $0.38 dividend.
-The ex-dividend date of this dividend was Tuesday, August 24th.
-This represents a $1.52 dividend on an annualized basis and a yield of 1.35%.
-Robert Half International’s payout ratio is currently 56.30%.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, December 15th.
+Investors of record on Wednesday, November 24th will be issued a dividend of $0.38 per share.
+This represents a $1.52 annualized dividend and a dividend yield of 1.34%.
+The ex-dividend date of this dividend is Tuesday, November 23rd.
+Robert Half International’s dividend payout ratio (DPR) is presently 56.30%.

-In related news, EVP Robert W. Glass sold 10,000 shares of the company’s stock in a transaction dated Thursday, August 19th.
-The shares were sold at an average price of $100.99, for a total value of $1,009,900.00.
-Following the sale, the executive vice president now owns 258,206 shares of the company’s stock, valued at $26,076,223.94.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+In related news, EVP Robert W. Glass sold 10,000 shares of Robert Half International stock in a transaction that occurred on Thursday, August 19th.
+The shares were sold at an average price of $100.99, for a total transaction of $1,009,900.00.
+Following the sale, the executive vice president now directly owns 258,206 shares of the company’s stock, valued at approximately $26,076,223.94.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
 Insiders own 2.80% of the company’s stock.

 Robert Half International, Inc engages in the provision of staffing and risk consulting services.
 It operates through the following segments: Temporary and Consultant Staffing, Permanent Placement Staffing and Risk Consulting & Internal Audit Services.
 The Temporary and Consultant Staffing segment offers staffing in the accounting and finance, administrative and office, information technology, legal, advertising, marketing, and web design fields.